DataDog/datadog-agent/pkg/clusteragent/admission/mutate/agent_sidecar/README.md

 The minimum requirement to activate this feature includes the following:
 - Enabling the feature
 - Setting the provider
+- Creating datadog secrets in every namespace where you wish to inject the agent sidecar

 With this configuration, all pods having the label `agent.datadoghq.com/sidecar: <provider>` will be injected with an agent sidecar.